Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 When hovering on them the text "bounces in" and gets white.
 The navigation menu changes in the other pages and it becomes a line on top of the screen with the names (and links) to the other pages.
 When you are for example in the "About me" page, the name of the page in the navigation menu with become white.
+For the home link I am using a logo with my name.
 This menu transforms in a collapsable hamburger menu on mobile devices.

 * Homepage background: The background of the homepage is been created with Javascript and is black with some colored balls jumping around.